percona/k8spxc-docs/docs/debug-logs.md

     Technically, logs are stored on the same Persistent Volume, which is used with the corresponding Percona XtraDB Cluster Pod.
 Therefore collected logs can be found in `DATADIR` (`var/lib/mysql/`).

-!!! note

-    You can parse output of the logs with [jq JSON processor](https://stedolan.github.io/jq/) as follows:  `kubectl logs cluster1-pxc-1 -c logs -f | jq -R 'fromjson?'`.